My Journey Into Funeral Videography and Photography

 Just over ten years ago, I filmed my very first funeral — an experience that quietly changed the direction of my career and the way I viewed my work.

-What began as a simple request from a grieving family became one of the most meaningful things I’ve ever done.
+What began as a simple request from a grieving family became one of the most meaningful things I have ever done.
 It showed me the importance of what I now do every day — helping families remember, connect, and hold on to those final moments together.

-Below is the message I received from that first family after delivering their film, along with a few images from that day:
+Below is the message I received from that first family after delivering their film:

 Funerals are deeply moving occasions — filled with raw emotion, love, and shared memories.
 Some are quiet and reflective; others are powerful celebrations of life.
-Every service carries its own story, and capturing those moments continues to feel incredibly meaningful to me.
+Every service carries its own story, and capturing those moments continues to feel as meaningful to me now as it did that very first day.

 My Values When Filming and Photographing Funerals